 - 2.7.
 There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
 (Core) - 2.7.a.
-In addition to the program director, there should be at least two other FTE faculty members with qualifications to include: (Core) - 2.7.a.1. specialty expertise and documented educational and administrative experience acceptable to the Review Committee; and, (Core) - 2.7.a.2. appropriate medical staff appointment.
-(Core) - 2.8.
-Faculty Responsibilities Faculty members must be role models of professionalism.
-(Core) - 2.8.a.
+Residents must have ready access to faculty members with a broad range of expertise across a broad range of ophthalmic disciplines expertise, including contact lens, cornea, glaucoma, neuro-ophthalmology, ophthalmic pathology, ophthalmic oculofacial plastic and reconstructive surgery, pediatric ophthalmology and strabismus, refractive surgery, retina, uveitis, and visual rehabilitation.
+(Core)

+Specialty-Specific Background and Intent: It is understood that for certain areas of expertise, external resources and faculty members may be used to provide specific educational and patient care experiences, including via telecommunication.

+2.8.
+Faculty Responsibilities

+Faculty members must be role models of professionalism.
+(Core)

+2.8.a.
 Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
 (Core)